aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/txt-to-xls/_index.md

 ---
 title: C# TXT to XLS - TXT to XLS Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-TXT to XLS in C#.
-C# Convert TXT to XLS saveformat.
-C# TXT to XLS format.
-Save TXT to XLS C#.
+Convert TXT to XLS quickly and easily with Aspose.Cells.
+C# TXT to XLS.
+C# Save TXT to XLS.
+Save TXT as XLS using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., TXT to XLS in C#., C# TXT to XLS saveformat., TXT to XLS C#., C# Convert TXT to XLS]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert TXT to XLS in C#., Save TXT to XLS using C#., C# TXT to XLS saveformat., TXT to XLS Converter., C# Save TXT as XLS]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}